villetf/bookscanner/README.md

 6. Download [this file](https://micropython.org/resources/firmware/RPI_PICO_W-20250415-v1.25.0.uf2) (for the RP2040) and place it on your Pico.
 The Pico will disappear as an external drive.
 7. Unplug the Pico and plug it back in.
 It should connect automatically to MicroPico, and you should see a green line in the terminal with some info about your Pico.
 8. Press Cmd/Ctrl+Shift+P and type "micropico".
 Select the option "MicroPico: Upload project to Pico".
 The project will be copied to the Pico.
 9. Open the file main.py and click "Start" in the lower left bar of VSCode.
 The project will run and, if everything on the board is correctly connected, you will hear three beeps from the buzzer if the network connection was successful.
-The scanner is ready to scan.
+The scanner is now ready to scan.

 ## Putting everything together